 Can dementia be prevented?

-There's no certain way to prevent all types of dementia – researchers are still investigating how the disease develops.
+There's no certain way to prevent all types of dementia, as researchers are still investigating how the condition develops.

 However, there's good evidence that a healthy lifestyle can help reduce your risk of developing dementia when you're older.

 A healthy lifestyle can also help prevent cardiovascular diseases, such as stroke and heart attacks, which are themselves risk factors for Alzheimer's disease and vascular dementia (the 2 most common types of dementia).